mageirakos/elementary-cellular-automaton/README.md

 ![gui example](https://github.com/mageirakos/elementary-cellular-automaton/blob/master/img/gui-example.png?raw=true)

 - used webbrowser to learn the library and implement a couple of links to interesting sources
-- all 255 rules can are simulated correctly
+- all 255 rules simulated correctly
 - made sure to not have any errors occur through the use of python exceptions
 - all 4 classes of cellular automata can be seen in the different rules of my implementation